-By localizing drafting services, this initiative helps protect the company's intellectual property and drive growth projects, and, more broadly, it supports the goals of Saudi Vision 2030 through contributing to the development of local talent and fostering innovation within the Kingdom.
+By localizing drafting services, this initiative helps protect the company's intellectual property and drive growth projects,

 Importantly, this SABIC-based places an emphasis on recruiting female designers and opening up further opportunities for women in engineering design and drafting.
 The school currently has 34 female SABIC employees enrolled (as well as 6 male employees).